Ovide Charlebois

-Ovide Charlebois (17 February 1862 - 20 November 1933) was a Canadian Roman Catholic prelate who served as the Apostolic Vicar of Keewatin from his appointment in 1910 until his death; he was also a professed member of the Marian Oblates.
+Ovide Charlebois, OMI (17 February 1862 - 20 November 1933) was a Canadian Missionary Oblate of Mary Immaculate who served as the Apostolic Vicar of Keewatin from his appointment in 1910 until his death.
 Charlebois worked in the missions first in the nation's northwest and was noted for his extensive travels across Saskatchewan to visit isolated minorities in order to teach them catechism and to minister to those who were open to converting to the faith.
 His appointment as a bishop allowed him greater freedom as he was able to build new chapels and schools across his apostolic vicariate which he divided into three for greater management.
 Charlebois was considered a pioneer for his dedication and contribution to education and infrastructure in his apostolic vicariate where he established chapels and schools.
 He taught catechism on a regular basis in the various schools that he visited and also established a newspaper in order to better connect the more isolated communities.

 The beatification process for the late prelate launched in the 1950s and he became titled as a Servant of God.
 It remained inactive until it was re-launched in the late 1970s thus allowing for it to continue.
-Pope Francis titled him as Venerable on 28 November 2019.
+Pope Francis titled him as venerable on 28 November 2019.